- Faculty and Associates

 Do you have a part-time program?

 We do not have an official part-time program.
 The program is run as a full-time cohort program where student interaction and co-operative work both within and across classes, is encouraged.
-Under extremely special circumstances and after consultation with the Program Director, 1 or 2 part-time students may be admitted per year.
+After consultation with the Program Director, a few part-time students may be admitted per year.
 In this case, we usually require students to undertake 2 courses per semester.
 Students undertaking this option would complete their MPP degree in 3 years.

 How long does it take to get an MPP degree?